alialkhatib/alialkhatib.github.io/classes/2021/intro/certificate/index.md

 #### Required Reading

-- ["Your Apps Know Where You Were Last Night, and They're Not Keeping It Secret"][your_apps] by By Jennifer Valentino-DeVries, Natasha Singer, Michael H. Keller, & Aaron Krolik
+- ["Your Apps Know Where You Were Last Night, and They're Not Keeping It Secret"][know_where_you_were] by By Jennifer Valentino-DeVries, Natasha Singer, Michael H. Keller, & Aaron Krolik
 - ["Ruthless Quotas at Amazon Are Maiming Employees"][ruthless_quotas] by Will Evans
 - ["Trading privacy for survival is another tax on the poor"][trading_privacy] by Ciara Byrne
 - ["We Need to Talk About Digital Contact Tracing"][we_need_to_talk] by Ali Alkhatib